What It Does

 The setup form has four sections:Crash Detection

-- Crash Threshold: Number of restarts within the window to trigger an alert (default: 3)
+- Crash Threshold: Restarts within the window to trigger an alert (default: 3)

 - Crash Window: Time window for counting restarts (default: 5 minutes)